godnedy/scoreboardTask/README.md

 # scoreboardTask

 In order to use this library, you have to create GameServiceImpl instance with any GameStorage implementation (in this simple project I've used InMemoryGameStorage).
-This implementation should return games that are already sorted by totalScore (or startTime if totalScore is equal).

-I've decided to save games that are already sorted in Storage implementation, but if you want to sort it after fetching games, I would implement it using this code:
+I've decided to return already sorted results from the Storage, but if you want to sort it after fetching games in service, you have to use GameComparator there.

-``
-``

-I've used RuntimeException in case the game for the given teams is already started, but if I have more time I'd implement CustomException here.
+I've used RuntimeException for other exceptions than IllegalArgumentException, but if I had more time I'd implement a custom exception here.

-There might be additional try catch in end method if the game does not exist.
+For service layer I've commited the changes using TDD, for other classes I've commited all the changes together because I didn't want to spend additional time on it.